at672/ticket-game/readme.md

 A probability-based level-up game simulator built with Flask and React.
 Players navigate through 50 levels using tickets, with strategy required to manage resources and maximize success probability.

+This project is deployed on Render on their free tier.
+Please allow up to three minutes for the process to start up, as Render will need to spool up the process on their backend.

 ## Summary

 Based on a fun mobile game (Idle Miner Tycoon) I have played in my spare time, the Ticket Game Simulator provides a framework for players to analyze their probability of winning the game as they navigate through 50 levels using a finite number of tickets as currency.
 The goal of the game is to reach level 50 without running out of tickets, which are needed to play the game.